kjuhi-18/Mail-Automator/README.md

-# Mail-Automator
-🚀 A Python-based Mail Automator that simplifies sending personalized emails in bulk.
-Supports SMTP integration, attachments, and custom templates for efficiency.
-Ideal for automating routine communication, reducing manual effort, and ensuring faster, error-free email delivery.
+📧 A Python-based Image Mail Automator that sends unique images to multiple recipients in bulk.
+Each recipient receives one image (1.jpg, 2.jpg, …) matching their email order, with a common subject and body text.
+Perfect for certificates, invites, or automated personalized image delivery.